jayram0402/Tinder-Automation/README.md

    ```

 2. **Configure MongoDB**:
-   In the `application.properties` file (`src/main/resources/application.properties`), update the MongoDB URI to point to your local or cloud MongoDB instance:
+   In `src/main/resources/application.properties`, update the MongoDB URI:
    ```properties
    spring.data.mongodb.uri=mongodb://localhost:27017/tinderdb
    ```

 3. **Build the Backend**:
-   Run the following command to build the backend using Maven Wrapper:
+   Use the Maven Wrapper to build the backend:
    ```bash
    ./mvnw clean install
    ```